-set\data\location(location, kind=None)
+set_data_location (location, kind=None)

 Declare the filesystem location for reference files of a particular kind.
-Typically you would subclass ReferenceTestCase and pass in these locations though its \\init\\ method when constructing an instance of ReferenceTestCase as a superclass.
+Typically you would subclass ReferenceTestCase and pass in these locations though its init method when constructing an instance of ReferenceTestCase as a superclass.

-If calls to assertFileCorrect() (etc) are made for kinds of reference data that hasn't had their location defined explicitly, then the default location is used.
+If calls to assertTextFileCorrect() (etc) are made for kinds of reference data that hasn't had their location defined explicitly, then the default location is used.
 This is the location declared for the None kind and this default must be specified.

-This method overrides any global defaults set from calls to the ReferenceeTest. set\default\data\location() class-method.
+This method overrides any global defaults set from calls to the ReferenceeTest. set_default_data_location() class-method.

-If you haven't even defined the None default, and you make calls to assertFileCorrect() (etc) using relative pathnames for the reference data files, then it can't check correctness, so it will raise an exception.
+If you haven't even defined the None default, and you make calls to assertTextFileCorrect() (etc) using relative pathnames for the reference data files, then it can't check correctness, so it will raise an exception.

-classmethod set\default\data\location(location, kind=None)
+classmethod set_default_data_location(location, kind=None)